The name of this organization shall be the American Institute of Homeopathy, hereinafter referred to as the AIH.

 Section 3.02: ACTIVE MEMBERS:

-(b) MEMBERS IN TRAINING: shall be a Doctor of Medicine, a Doctor of Osteopathy, a Doctor of Dental Surgery, who participates in a valid medical, surgical, or dental training program, who shall be of good standing in the program, and who shall be prepared to practice homeotherapeutics.
+(b) MEMBERS IN TRAINING: shall be a Doctor of Medicine, a Doctor of Osteopathy, a Doctor of Dental Surgery, or a Doctor of Veterinary Medicine who participates in a valid medical, surgical,dental or veterinary training program, who shall be of good standing in the program, and who shall be prepared to practice homeotherapeutics.

 (c) SENIOR MEMBERS (LIFE MEMBERS): active members shall be considered for Senior membership if they are 65 or older and have been an AIH member for at least 20 years.
 The Senior dues will be charged according to a sliding scale from $60 to the current active member dues.
 This can be reviewed and changed periodically by the Board.

-Section 3.03: STUDENT MEMBERS: shall be a matriculant in good standing in an accredited school of medicine, osteopathy, dentistry, or homeopathic medicine whose graduates could be eligible for Regular Membership and shall have an interest in pursuing the practice of homeotherapeutics.
+Section 3.03: STUDENT MEMBERS: shall be a matriculant in good standing in an accredited school of medicine, osteopathy, naturopathy, dentistry, homeopathic medicine or veterinary medicine whose graduates could be eligible for Regular Membership and shall have an interest in pursuing the practice of homeotherapeutics.

 Section 3.04: CORRESPONDING MEMBERS: shall be a licensed foreign physician who is actively engaged in the practice of homeotherapeutics outside of the United States.